 President – Jason Meyers

-Vice President – Greg Stoddard
+Vice President – April York

 Secretary – Rob Rapaport

 Rob is a retired Product Safety and Regulatory Manager of Procter & Gamble with 30 years of industrial experience.
 Rob earned a PhD in Environmental Engineering and Chemistry from the University of Minnesota and BS and MS degrees from Rutgers University.
 He currently works with Secondary school teachers as a Resource Team member of the University of Cincinnati Engineering and Enhanced Math and Science Program (CEEMS).
 Rob serves as Vice President of the Greater Cincinnati Engineers without Borders Chapter, and as a volunteer with the Green Learning Center.
-Rob lives in Cincinnati, Ohio with his wife Paula and has a daughter Sara and son JR. JR was diagnosed with Glut1 Deficiency in 2008 at the age of 17.
+Rob lives in Cincinnati, Ohio with his wife, Paula, and has a daughter, Sara, and son, JR. JR was diagnosed with Glut1 Deficiency in 2008 at the age of 17.

-Treasurer – Jen Lazar
+Treasurer – Debbie Stodard

-Advocacy Director – Janet Parkhurst
+Advocacy Director – Erin Meisner

-Education Director – Glenna Steele
+Education Director – Maria Rebbecchi

 Fundraising Director – April Breen

 April holds a BA in Environmental Studies from The University at Buffalo.
 She is a Public Health Specialist conducting surveillance on Fetal Alcohol Syndrome and Muscular Dystrophy.
 She also serves as Co-President of her district’s Special Education Committee.
-She lives in Cambria, New York with her husband Gary and daughter Tessa.
+She lives in Cambria, New York with her husband, Gary, and daughter, Tessa.
 Tessa was diagnosed with Glut1 Deficiency in 2010 at the age of 9.
 Gary and April had their first “Fun Raiser” in support of the G1D Foundation within 3 months of Tessa’s diagnosis and have followed that with three more successful events.
 April became a member of the Fundraising Committee in 2013 and is very enthusiastic about continuing to support the Foundation’s mission of awareness, education and research.